fruityloops1/smo-practice/README.md

 For SMO version `1.3.0`, transfer the `smo-practice130.nso` and `starlight_patch_130/B424BE150A8E7D78701CBE7A439D9EBF.ips` instead.

-For more information, check out the Yuzu's [official help page for game modding](https://yuzu-emu.org/help/feature/game-modding/).
+For more information, check out Yuzu's [official help page for game modding](https://yuzu-emu.org/help/feature/game-modding/).

 ## Building TAS Server